-Assessment: 10% class participation, 25% group presentations, 65% take home examination
+Assessment: 10% class participation, 90% research paper

 LLAW6027 Comparative law and practice of construction and projects

 This course provides a detailed appraisal of construction law, projects and practice in five representative Asian jurisdictions: the People's Republic of China, Taiwan, Hong Kong, Singapore and South Korea.
 Through detailed explanation, analysis and case studies, students will gain an integrated and advanced understanding of the key features of each jurisdiction, both in isolation and in a comparative context.
 Students will develop their capacity to operate and advise in and across these jurisdictions as well as deriving lessons for application in Hong Kong or other jurisdictions.